 In this section we describe the use of spline basis sets to expand the sposet.
-Spline basis sets are designed to work seamlessly with plane wave DFT codes (e.g.,Quantum ESPRESSO as a trial wavefunction generator).
-Codes that utilize regular real space grids as a basis can also be seamlessly interfaced.
+Spline basis sets are designed to work seamlessly with plane wave DFT code (e.g.,Quantum ESPRESSO as a trial wavefunction generator).

-In QMC algorithms, all the SPOs $\{\phi(\vec{r})\}\$ need to be updated every time a single electron moves.
+In QMC algorithms, all the SPOs $\{\phi(\vec{r})\}$ need to be updated every time a single electron moves.
 Evaluating SPOs takes a very large portion of computation time.
 In principle, PW basis set can be used to express SPOs directly in QMC, as in DFT.
 But it introduces an unfavorable scaling because the basis set size increases linearly as the system size.
 For this reason, it is efficient to use a localized basis with compact support and a good transferability from the plane wave basis.

-In particular, 3D tricubic B-splines provide a basis in which only 64 elements are nonzero at any given point in where $b^i(x)$ is the piecewise cubic polynomial basis functions and $i = \text{floor}(\Delta^{-1}x)$ is the index of the first grid point $\leq x$ .
+In particular, 3D tricubic B-splines provide a basis in which only 64 elements are nonzero at any given point in [AlfeG04].
+The 1D cubic B-spline is given by where $b^i(x)$ is the piecewise cubic polynomial basis functions and $i = \text{floor}(\Delta^{-1}x)$ is the index of the first grid point $\leq x$ .
 Constructing a tensor product in each Cartesian direction, we can represent a 3D orbital as